Skip to content

 "MDA did crazy things to reach us"

-“At the Revivim junction we saw there were several seriously injured people who needed the MDA helicopter.
+“At the Revivim junction we saw there were several seriously injured people who needed the helicopter.
 They looked really grey.
 We stopped their bleeding, and took them to the helicopter.

 We found more injured at Tze'elim Junction.
 We saw people trying to help a farmer who had lost a leg.
 I told them to help us carry the wounded and I told the farmer to hop to our ambulance.
 It was surreal.